Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 hierarchical structure (collection / item / files) in order to get readable urls for files and to avoid an overloading of the file server.

+Note: this plugin does not use the storage system of Zend/Omeka and modifies only the archive file name.

 For more information on Omeka, see [Omeka][1].